 - 2. Non-Medicaid Sooner Care Agencies: The SFA should enter into a written agreement (refer to the Disclosure of Free and Reduced-Price Information Agreement form on page E-85) with other entities, including NAEP, requesting the information prior to disclosing children's eligibility information.
 The agreement must: - a.
 Be signed by both the SFA and receiving entity. - b.
 Identify the entity receiving the information. - c.
 Describe the information to be disclosed and how it will be used.
 Eligibility information may only be used for the purpose for which the disclosure was made. - d.
 Describe how the information will be protected from unauthorized uses and disclosures.
 Further use or disclosure to other parties is prohibited. - e.
 Describe the penalties for unauthorized disclosure.
-A violation of this provision may result in a fine of not more than \$1,000 or imprisonment of not more than one year, or both.

-3. Medicaid/Sooner Care Agencies
+A violation of this provision may result in a fine of not more than \$1,000 or imprisonment of not more than one year, or both. - 3.
+Medicaid/Sooner Care Agencies - a.

-- a.
 For any disclosures to Medicaid or Sooner Care agencies, the LEA and receiving agency must have an agreement or Memorandum of Understanding that includes: - Health insurance program or health agency receiving child's eligibility information. - Information that will be disclosed, specifying that the information must only be used to seek to enroll children in state Medicaid or Sooner Care. - How the information will be used and how it will be protected from unauthorized uses and disclosures. - Penalties for unauthorized disclosure. - Signature of the determining agency and the state Medicaid/Sooner Care or agency receiving the children's eligibility information. - b.
-In all cases, the receiving entity must be informed in writing that: - Eligibility information may only be used for the purpose for which the disclosure was made. - Further use or disclosure to other parties is prohibited. - A violation of this provision may result in a fine of not more than \$1,000 or imprisonment of not more than one year, or both.

-4. Other Disclosures That Require Parental Consent

-- a.
-Parents or guardians may always provide consent for the disclosure of any or all of the information related to their children's eligibility status (i.e., whether children are eligible for free or reduced-price meals) or the information that the household provided through the free and reduced-price meal eligibility process. - b.
+In all cases, the receiving entity must be informed in writing that: - Eligibility information may only be used for the purpose for which the disclosure was made. - Further use or disclosure to other parties is prohibited. - A violation of this provision may result in a fine of not more than \$1,000 or imprisonment of not more than one year, or both. - 4.
+Other Disclosures That Require Parental Consent - Parents or guardians may always provide consent for the disclosure of any or all of the information related to their children's eligibility status (i.e., whether children are eligible for free or reduced-price meals) or the information that the household provided through the free and reduced-price meal eligibility process.
+In addition, parents or guardians may request release of information to programs.
+The LEA must obtain written consent signed by a parent or guardian that follows the guidelines below. - b.
 A disclosure to any other federal, state, or local program or individual not included in the NSLA requires parental consent.
 Other programs that require parental consent are local health and local educational programs and other local-level activities.
 For example, the disclosure of children's eligibility for free or reduced-price meals to determine children's eligibility for free textbooks or reduced-price fees for summer school requires consent when these are local initiatives and not state programs.